KL Tower

 For the really adventurous, the Tower is the venue for a base-jump event held every year or so (base-jumping is where people leap off the tops of tall buildings with a parachute).
 If this crazy activity is your cup of tea you can refer to the organizers' website for details.

-International Night Towerthon Challenge
+International Towerthon Challenge

 Revolving Restaurant